Galápagos Islands: Pre-Columbian era

-European voyages
+European discovery

-European discovery of the Galápagos Islands occurred when Spaniard Fray Tomás de Berlanga, the fourth Bishop of Panama, sailed to Peru to settle a dispute between Francisco Pizarro and his lieutenants.
-Berlanga's vessel drifted off course when the winds diminished, and his party reached the islands by mere chance on 10 March 1535.
-They were uninhabited, and continued to remain unclaimed once the men left.
+European discovery of the Galápagos Islands is recorded occurring on 10 March 1535, when the Spanish bishop of Panama Tomás de Berlanga—sailing to Peru to adjudicate a dispute between Francisco Pizarro and Diego de Almagro—drifted off course while his ship was becalmed in the Doldrums.
+They found the islands they visited uninhabited and so arid and barren that two men and ten horses died for lack of fresh water and the rest were forced to subsist on cactus pads.
+The ship left them unclaimed and unsettled.
+Berlanga, however, wrote a brief account of the islands, their condition, and their main wildlife for Charles V.

-The Galápagos Islands first appeared on the maps of Gerardus Mercator and Abraham Ortelius, in about 1570.
-The islands were named "Insulae de los Galopegos" (Islands of the Tortoises) in reference to the giant tortoises found there.
+The Galápagos Islands first appeared on the maps of Gerardus Mercator and Abraham Ortelius around 1570.

+Pirate era

-The first English captain to visit the Galápagos Islands was Richard Hawkins, in 1593.
-Until the early 19th century, the archipelago was often used as a hideout by mostly English pirates who attacked a Spanish treasure fleet carrying gold and silver from South America to Spain.
+The first English captain to visit the Galápagos Islands was Richard Hawkins in 1593.
+Until the early 19th century, the archipelago was often used as a hideout by (mostly English) pirates who attacked Spanish treasure fleets carrying gold, silver, and supplies from Peru to Panama and Spain.
+The English pirate William Ambrosia Cowley thoroughly mapped the islands in 1684 while sailing on John Cook's Batchelor's or Bachelor's Delight and John Eaton's Nicholas as they raided Peruvian shipping.
+One cargo captured that year was 7–8 tuns of quince marmalade, whose remains scattered pottery around the islands.
+Publishing the first thorough chart of the islands, Cowley coined the English names for 16 of the islands, chiefly honoring English royalty, nobles, and Jamaican officials of the era who might provide future patronage.

-In 1793, James Colnett described the flora and fauna of Galápagos, and suggested the islands could be used as base for the whalers operating in the Pacific Ocean.
-He drew the first accurate navigation charts of the islands.
+In 1793, during the early French Revolutionary Wars, the British captain James Colnett described the flora and fauna of Galápagos and suggested the islands could be used as a base for whalers operating in the Pacific.
+Colnett improved upon Cowley's chart, coining additional names although accidentally transferring Cowley's Charles Island from Española to Floreana.
 Whalers and maritime fur traders killed and captured thousands of the Galápagos tortoises to extract their fat.
 The tortoises could be kept on board ship as a means of providing of fresh protein, as these animals could survive for several months on board without any food or water.
 The hunting of the tortoises was responsible for greatly diminishing, and in some cases eliminating, certain species.
 Along with whalers came the fur-seal hunters, who brought the population of this animal close to extinction.